 The door was locked and no one answered to my rapping on this door.
 I stopped by the Rare Book and Manuscript Library, next door to see if they knew when the archivist would return.
 The librarian asked what I was looking for and I responded the elusive Raven Mantelpiece.
 She smiled and said that it was in an office located right behind her desk.
 I was led there, in awe, that I had actually found this elusive grail.
 It was perched behind a railing on the mezzanine of the back room, forgotten.

 In May 2012, after Waldman (with the New York Times) began poking around the issue, the mantelpiece was moved to a more prominent location, still within the Rare Book and Manuscript Library.
-Asked why, Emily Donahue, a Columbia spokeswoman, told The New York Times “that ‘there really was no “reason”’ for it.
+Asked why, Emily Donahue, a Columbia spokeswoman, told The New York Times “that ‘there really was no “reason” for it.
 ‘There is only so much space in the libraries and items shift regularly as exhibitions come up and down,” she said.
 Coincidence (as Columbia would like to believe) or not, it is great that the University is once again honoring this great American poet.

 The New York Times documented Benjamin’s search in a subsequent article, upon which the great granddaughter of Colonel Hemstreet, Susie Hazel, contacted us.
 We interviewed her and she showed us a journal of Hemstreet’s which included an autographed note by Edgar Allan Poe, which Hazel surmised may be Poe critiquing some of Hemstreet’s own poetry.

-Click here to buy your tickets to our Edgar Allan Poe tour.
-And for more on Poe, check out our 10 places to Remember Poe in the city, and Edgar Allan Poe and the ghosts of Greenwich Village.
+For more on Poe, check out our 10 places to Remember Poe in the city, and Edgar Allan Poe and the ghosts of Greenwich Village.